lambduli/original-glask/README.md

 # Next Steps:
+- Transform the `Term` to the `AST`
+  - Take care of the Kinds in Type Variables (again consider removing them altogether)
+  - When translating `Term'Decl` into `AST` I need to handle class and instance declarations -> store the class/instance type variable in the environment and use `local` to continue in translation
 - Keep adding tests for the Lexer and the Parser
-- Define the `Term->AST` monad transformer stack - based on ExceptT
 - Change the Parser State monad to something possibly also based on the ExceptT -> so I can report syntactic and semantic errors better
 - Prepare the implementation of the Shunting Yard Algorithm
 - Desugar list and tuple patterns
 - Figure out the tuple constructors
 - Other possible stuff
-- Transform the `Term` to the `AST`
-  - Take care of the Kinds in Type Variables (again consider removing them altogether)

 - ## Analyses:
-  - Constructor analysis (on `Term`) - collect names of constructor's fields (mainly)
-    - later I need to figure out whether I want to collect types in the `Term'Type` form or if I want to repeat the constructor analysis on the `AST` and collect the typing annotations in that form
-    In that case - I could refactor the analysis into universal part ==> that will function as an `fmap` or similar and the specific part (for each analysis) which will say what to do with the wanted parts
-  - Fixity analysis (on `Term`) - collect names of operators and functions and their fixity, associativity and precedence information
   - Dependency Analysis will need to be perfored for every `let ... = ... in ...` expression --> I will isolate it into the function and return the result in some reasonable shape to be used for the specific thing
   - Dependency Analysis for Types
   - Dependency Analysis
   - Dependency Analysis for Type Class declarations (no cyclic dependencies)

-> Can I do all the analyses AFTER the `Term->AST` transformations?
-> Or is there something I need to analyze before I go from Term to AST?

-The answer seems to be no. I think I could first transform the stuff, while doing so, I will also collect some information, like specific tuple constructors which need to be put inside the typing context, kinding context, type constant context and so on.
+  - Type Synonyms - find any cyclic synonyms

 # Questions: